 AT&T suggested Howie’s replace its T1 lines with an AT&T fiber-based broadband connection.
-In addition to delivering the blazing speeds Howie’s wants to provide for gamers, fiber proved more cost effective than additional T1 lines.
+In addition to delivering the blazing speeds Howie’s wants to provide for gamers, fiber proved more cost effective.
 “It was an absolutely easy decision to go with fiber because there’s a huge difference in cost,” Makler said.
 “If fiber is available, you would be insane not to use it.”

 Because Howie’s Game Shacks are located within shopping malls, accessing fiber could have been an issue.
 “It’s not like an office building where it’s more common that the infrastructure for high-speed Internet is already there,” Mansel said.
 “Mall locations typically aren’t huge consumers of bandwidth, and so the infrastructure in those locations is not as sophisticated as in a high-rise office building, for example.”

 Howie’s was able to replace its multiple bonded T1 lines with a single AT&T Ethernet fiber broadband connection thanks to the AT&T Fiber to the Building Program.
 This program proactively installs fiber and electronics to select multi-tenant buildings, including shopping malls, and provides the infrastructure to support high-speed Internet access service.

 Advanced network management tools allow Howie’s IT staff to monitor consumption data on demand and get real-time alerts if bandwidth should dip at any location.
 “We can actually drill in any time we want and monitor what applications they’re running,” Makler said.
 “That’s how we learn where the bandwidth consumption is going and what kind of bandwidth we think we’re going to need.”